 With the rush for gold and the westward expansion of the railroad, Gustav Rittel came to Montana in 1885.
 He arrived in Helena where he learned the brewery trade first at the Herman Rister Brewery, and later worked at the more famous Kessler Brewery.
 In 1889 Montana became a state and Gustav married Augusta Klause.
 They soon had three sons and moved to a small cabin left vacant by a French trapper north of their Helena home, in then Dearborn River Valley.
 On this land they began their homestead and soon had two more children, a daughter and a son.

 This youngest son, John Frank Rittel, grew up on the homestead and in 1928 married the neighbor’s daughter, Minnie Moren.
 The ranch continued to grow and soon John and Minnie started their own family with a son named after his father, John Frank, nicknamed Tag.

 First Steps Toward Becoming a Montana Guest Ranch

 Tag loved growing up on the ranch and spent his childhood days exploring and learning about the land.
-In the early days the ranch hosted a few guests, mostly fisherman and big game hunters.
-In 1948 Tag built six small cabins for the hunters and fishermen and started his own outfitting business.
+In the early days the ranch hosted a few guests, mostly fishermen and big game hunters.
+In 1948, Tag built six small cabins for the hunters and fishermen and started his own outfitting business.
 He married Lyla Carlson and had four children: Eric, Jeri, Lori and John.
 Lyla passed away in 1982.